DGtal-team/DGtalTools/CONTRIBUTING.md

-Contrary to the DGtalTools project, the [DGtalTools-contrib](https://github.com/DGtal-team/DGtalTools-contrib) project can contain some tools which are not directly related to DGtal but which uses some feature of DGtal.
-Note that the [DGtalTools-contrib](https://github.com/DGtal-team/DGtalTools-contrib) project can also contains some development tools or prototype used to share recent research in progress.
+Contrary to the DGtalTools project, the [DGtalTools-contrib](https://github.com/DGtal-team/DGtalTools-contrib) project can contain some tools which are not directly related to DGtal but which use some feature of DGtal.
+Note that the [DGtalTools-contrib](https://github.com/DGtal-team/DGtalTools-contrib) project can also contain some development tools or prototype used to share recent research.